Joyte/JoyRouter/docs/joyrouter/advanced_usage/middleware.md

 Categories can be assigned to functions, using the `@category` decorator.
 See [this page](../../jrdoc/category.md) for more information.

+!!! tip

+    By setting the middleware category to `error`, you can make it so that the middleware is only run when an error is thrown.
+    (Also technically if `@category error` is set on a jsdoc route, but that's weird, don't do that!)

 They can then be used to only run middleware for certain categories:

 !!! example